mongodb/docs/source/administration/import-export.rst

 This reads the data files directly.
 This locks the data directory to prevent conflicting writes.
-The ``mongod`` process must *not* be running or attached to these data files when you run ``mongoexport`` in this configuration.
+The ``mongod`` process must *not* be running or attached to these data files when you run :option:`mongoexport` in this configuration.

 The "``--host``" and "``--port``" options allow you to specify a